xmuyulab/htslib/README.md

+This is the htslib with supporting of ScaleQC, integrated with official htslib version 1.9-dirty.

+To use ScaleQC, use samtools at https://github.com/xmuyulab/samtools coupled with this htslib.

 HTSlib is an implementation of a unified C library for accessing common file formats, such as [SAM, CRAM and VCF][1], used for high-throughput sequencing data, and is the core library used by [samtools][2] and [bcftools][3].